mrayanasim09/python-projects/FAQ.md

 ### Q: How can I stay updated with new projects or changes to existing ones?

-A: You can stay updated by watching or starring this repository.
+A: You can stay updated by watching or staring at this repository.
 Additionally, you can join our [Discord](https://discord.gg/uRfXYjub) or [Reddit Community](https://www.reddit.com/r/Python_projects_rayan/) for discussions and announcements about new projects and updates.

 ### Q: Is there any support for the projects if I encounter difficulties?